hdShang/arxiv-daily/docs/cs-RO/2025-09-11/papers/250910570v1-large-foundation-models-for-trajectory-prediction-in-autonomous-driv.md

 ---
 layout: default
-title: Large Foundation Models for Trajectory Prediction in Autonomous Driving: A Comprehensive Survey
+title: "Large Foundation Models for Trajectory Prediction in Autonomous Driving: A Comprehensive Survey"
 ---

 # Large Foundation Models for Trajectory Prediction in Autonomous Driving: A Comprehensive Survey